FuelLabs/fuel-core/docs/fuel-sync-design.md

 proved by itself.
 It means the node gossips the block header only after committing the block.

-The final destination of all blocks is BI.
-FS subscribes to events from the BI service and gossips the information about the latest block to the network on each commit via the `Gossiper` trait implemented by P2P.

-It gossips the blocks received from the network, from the block producer, and from the consensus.
+The final destination of all blocks is BI, so BI is responsible for calling `Gossiper::gossiping` of P2P.
+It gossips the blocks received from the network and from the consensus(when the node is block producer).

 ##### Ask about new data